ingted/GPUCloudDemo/README.md

 Hint: before each demo running, it is suggested to reset the F# interactive session.

-Note: it would be slow for the first time you run these demo scripts, cause m-brace needs to upload your assemblies (include those references) to the cloud, and all cloud worker will download them.
+Note: it would be slow for the first time you run these demo scripts, cause m-brace needs to upload your assemblies include all the dependencies to the cloud, and all cloud workers have to download them.

-The demo in `CloudScripts/SimpleGPU.fsx` shows how to run GPU code (both [JIT compile](http://quantalea.com/static/app/manual/compilation-jit_compilation_in_detail.html) and [AOT compile](http://quantalea.com/static/app/manual/compilation-aot_compilation_in_detail.html)) on one GPU enabled mbrace cloud worker.
+The demo in `CloudScripts/SimpleGPU.fsx` shows how to run GPU code (both [JIT compile](http://quantalea.com/static/app/manual/compilation-jit_compilation_in_detail.html) and [AOT compile](http://quantalea.com/static/app/manual/compilation-aot_compilation_in_detail.html)) on a GPU enabled mbrace cloud worker.
 Note, there is an issue currently, that m-brace cannot send quotations from FSI, so we have to program GPU module in a normal F# or C# project, then reference them in the FSI script.
 For more details, please read the comments in the code.

 The demo in `CloudScripts/CalcPI.fsx` uses m-brace's `CloudFlow` to run a big PI calculation on the cloud.
 For more details, please read the comments in the code.
 Here is an result of one simulation: